dimapuzz1e/dimapuzz1e/README.md

     <img alt="LinkedIn" src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white">
   </a>

-- 👋 Hi, I’m Dmytro
+- 👋 Hi, I’m Dmytro.
-- 💼 I'm a Data Scientist at Yabluka Digital
+- 💼 I'm a Data Scientist at Yabluka Digital.
-- 🎓 I am studying at National Technical University of Ukraine "Igor Sikorsky Kyiv Polytechnic Institute"
+- 🎓 I am studying at National Technical University of Ukraine "Igor Sikorsky Kyiv Polytechnic Institute".
-- 💬 Talk to me about new opportunities in Data Science and Software Engineering
+- 💬 Talk to me about new opportunities in Data Science and Software Engineering.
 - 👯 I am passionate about data science, data analysis, and python software development.
 I have a diverse skill set to offer.
-If you are interested in working together or discussing potential employment opportunities, please do not hesitate to reach out using the contact details provided
+If you are interested in working together or discussing potential employment opportunities, please do not hesitate to reach out using the contact details provided.

 <h2> Skills </h2>
 <ul>